collective/collective.honeypot/README.rst

 - It adds those templates and scripts to the list of extra protected actions.
 This means that a post request to these actions now needs to have the honeypot field and it needs to be empty.

-- It also registers an override for the ``@@authenticator`` view from ``plone.protect`` that is used in several templates for csrf protection (cross site request forgery): any template that already uses this, is now automatically loading our honeypot field.

 Configuration